This article provides you

 I’ll be honest with you.
 I am a cheat sheet fan.
 Especially when I am learning something new.
-It also helps me on topics which I know I’ll have to work on and off again.
+It also helps me on topics that I know I’ll have to work on and off again.

-You don’t have to memorize, or Google for repetitive commands each time.
-A little doc can be opened in a corner (either on your screen or on a printed paper) and you can have a quick glance at it.
+You don’t have to memorize or Google for repetitive commands each time.
+A little doc can be opened in a corner (either on your screen or on a printed paper), and you can have a quick glance at it.

 I’ll count the cheat sheets as one of the productivity tools for Linux or for anything in general.
 You see, when you refer to your favorite cheat sheet time and again, you get familiar with it.
 You know which command is where and it helps save time.